boeric/boeric.github.io/README.md

 Similar to **`real-time-chart-multi`** (see above), but manages a single data stream.

-See the project alive [here](http://boeric.github.io/d3RealTimeChart/)
+See the project live [here](http://boeric.github.io/d3RealTimeChart/)

 Repo is [here](https://github.com/boeric/d3RealTimeChart)